kgateway-dev/community/GOVERNANCE.md

 All changes to our governance model require a vote by the maintainers.
 The proposed change will be submitted as a PR against the K8sGateway community repository.
 Voting will proceed according to the rules established for simple conflict resolution, with the sole exception being the threshold for acceptance.

 - Any change requires a 2/3 super majority to be accepted.
+## Vendor-neutrality

+K8sGateway is committed to [vendor-neutrality](https://contribute.cncf.io/maintainers/community/vendor-neutrality/) and our governance process has been designed to limit the influence of individual companies in furtherance of this goal.

 <!---
 TODO: Enumerate what, precisely, constitutes a change in governance.
 I think it's clear editing this file, in any significant way, would count.
 Adjusting at least certain things wrt to the maintainer lifecycle also would likely constitute a governance change because this would directly impact who is, and is not, able to vote as well as who may be eligable or not in the future.